1947 NFL Championship Game: Background

+Game summary

 The Cardinals built a 14–0 lead in the second quarter, then the teams traded touchdowns.
 The Eagles closed the gap to 28–21 with five minutes to go, but the Cardinals controlled the ball the rest of the game on an extended drive to win the title.

-This was the only NFL title game played at Comiskey Park and remains as the Cardinals' only win.
+This was the only NFL title game played at Comiskey Park and is one of two Cardinals NFL Championship victories.
 The two teams returned for a rematch in 1948 in Philadelphia, but the Eagles won in a snowstorm.
 The Cardinals have not won a league championship since this one, over seven decades ago, the longest drought in the NFL.
-They made it to Super Bowl XLIII in the 2008 season representing Arizona, but lost to the Pittsburgh Steelers.
+They made it to Super Bowl XLIII in the 2008 season representing Arizona, but they lost to the Pittsburgh Steelers.

 The Cardinals' win kept the NFL title within the city of Chicago; the North Side's Bears had won the previous season.

-This was the Cardinals' last playoff win as a franchise until January 1999; at 51 years and five days, it was the longest post-season win drought in NFL history, and still holds the current record for the longest title drought in North American sports.
-They relocated to St. Louis as the St. Louis Cardinals in 1960 and Arizona as the Phoenix Cardinals in 1988 (changing their name to Arizona Cardinals in 1994).
+The team did not receive championship rings until the 50th anniversary of their win in 1997.

+Starting lineups

+Despite the fact that free substitution was part of the NFL in 1947, in keeping with the single-platoon tradition only eleven starters for each team were named.
+A total of 26 members of the Cardinals and 27 members of the Eagles saw game action, however.
+The starters were as follows: